-House Parents, Head of Key Stage, Form Heads, School Nurse, our Independent Listeners or anyone at the School they feel comfortable talking with will listen if boarders have a problem.
+House Parents, Heads of Key Stage, Form Heads, School Nurse, our Independent Listeners, or anyone at the School they feel comfortable talking with, will listen if boarders have a problem.
 Whoever they see will listen to their concern and, if they or you feel it is necessary, will pass the details to the most appropriate member of staff to deal with it and appropriate action will be taken.
 Boarders will be informed of what is happening and how the issue is being dealt with.
 This will obviously include the outcome and what has happened as a result of the complaint or concern.

 We record all complaints from students and parents, investigate them and get back to the person as soon as possible.
-Where necessary, complaints are passed on to the appropriate person to be answered, but in general complaints concerning the care and welfare of a student should initially be addressed to the senior house staff.
+Where necessary, complaints are passed on to the appropriate person to be answered, but, in general, complaints concerning the care and welfare of a student should initially be addressed to the senior house staff.
 If you feel that your complaint has not been satisfactorily resolved, then you should contact the Head of Boarding and the Governors, in that order.

-Suggestion/ complaint/concern forms are available in the house and boarders and parents are always welcome to fill these in and either hand them to a member of staff or put in the box for this purpose.
+Suggestion/complaint/concern forms and a QR code are available in the house and boarders and parents are always welcome to fill these in and either submit them via the QR code, hand them to a member of staff, or put in the box for this purpose.